 Although Sveta cannot understand everything and everyone by lipreading, it is easier for her to understand certain people if they face her, speak clearly, and don’t talk too fast.
 If she does not understand people by lipreading, she asks them to write down or sign what they say.
 Sign language makes it much easier and faster for her to communicate with people in person, even if someone has a basic knowledge of sign language – it facilitates lipreading.
 She is also better at conversing one to one than in groups where people would take turns summarizing to her what’s being said (by respeaking or writing or signing).

-For public events Sveta is provided with CART writers and sign language interpreters to get full access to aural information.
+At public events Sveta uses live captioners and/or sign language interpreters to get full access to aural information.

 Why is accessibility important for me?

 English is my second spoken language that I started learning at age 11 as a foreign language requirement in a regular Russian school.
 I was transferred there to get a better secondary education after spending the first four years at a Russian school for the deaf.

 While I could easily understand deaf students and hearing teachers through Russian Sign Language, it was quite a challenge for me to be in a new school where I was the only deaf person and had to rely on lipreading to communicate with hearing students and teachers whom I couldn’t always understand.
 Despite my intelligence, I missed a lot in classes for seven years and had to do more work than my hearing classmates due to no formal communication accessibility such as CART writers and sign language interpreters.

 Only with support from my family, teachers, and some classmates, I could get through high school – though not on the equal footing with my hearing peers.